PennyLaneAI/pennylane/doc/development/plugins.rst

 * ``analytic=True`` (*bool*): If ``True``, the device calculates probability, expectation values, and variances analytically.
 If ``False``, a finite number of samples are used to estimate these quantities.
+Note that hardware devices should always set ``analytic=False``.

 To add your own device arguments, or to override any of the above defaults, simply overwrite the ``__init__.py`` method.
 For example, consider a device where the number